nut-tree/website/docs/API/screen.md

 ## [`waitFor`](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#waitFor)

-Similar to [find](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#find), `waitFor` will search for a template image on a systems main screen.
+Similar to [find](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#find), `waitFor` will search for a template image on a system's main screen.

-While [find](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#find) will fail immediately if no match is found, `waitFor` allows to configure a timeout in milliseconds during which the screen will repeatedly be scanned for the template image.
+While [find](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#find) will fail immediately if no match is found, `waitFor` allows configuration of a timeout in milliseconds during which the screen will repeatedly be scanned for the template image.
 The interval in milliseconds, in which the image search is carried out, is configurable as well.
 Its default value is set to 500ms.
 Once the configured timeout is reached with no match, `waitFor` will fail.